DOMAssistant Core Module

 functionRef

 Function which will be called for each item in the array of elements it's called on.
 Can be an anonymous function or a function reference.
+Traversal can be terminated by returning false in the function.
+This function is invoked with three arguments: the current item, the index of the item, and the element collection being traversed.

 Example calls